-The result of the compromise was Article 1 Section 2 of the US Constitution, which reads:
+The result of the compromise was Article 1 Section 2 of the United States Constitution, which reads:

 Representatives and direct Taxes shall be apportioned among the several States which may be included within this Union, according to their respective Numbers, which shall be determined by adding to the whole Number of free Persons, including those bound to Service for a Term of Years, and excluding Indians not taxed, three fifths of all other Persons.US Senate

-The language “including those bound to service for a term of years” referred specifically to indentured servants, who were more prevalent in the North — where there was no slavery — than in the South.
+The language “including those bound to service for a term of years” referred specifically to indentured servants, who were more prevalent in the Northern States — where there was no slavery — than in the Southern States.

 Indentured servitude was a form of bonded labor in which a person would give a set number of years of service to someone else in exchange for paying a debt.
 It was common during colonial times and was often used as a means of paying the expensive voyage from Europe to America.

-This agreement was one of the many compromises to come from the meeting of the delegates in 1787, and while its language is certainly controversial, it helped the convention move forward and made it possible for the Constitution to become the official charter of the US government.
+This agreement was one of the many compromises to come from the meeting of the delegates in 1787, and while its language is certainly controversial, it helped the Constitutional Convention move forward and made it possible for the Constitution to become the official charter of the United States government.